Crossings at Skycroft Health & Safety Plan

 The doors to the auditorium will be open 15 minutes prior to the start of evening Worship to allow ample time for campers to arrive and be seated.
-Color Teams will be assigned different entrance doors to further mitigate any crowding while entering the auditorium.

 Church Group Devotionals (following Worship): Each individual church group will be assigned a specific conference room or meeting area for church group Bible study (morning) and church group devotionals (evening).
 We will be working hard to make these assignments so that churches in the different color teams are utilizing different areas of campus.

 Of course, churches are welcome and encouraged to hold their devo time outside at one of many outdoor seating areas.

 This year, Color Teams will attend Circuits separately from other Color Teams.
 We will alternate the Circuit and Adventure schedule so that some Color Teams attend Circuits while other Color Teams participate in Adventures.
 This helps maintain the smaller contact groups and keep each Color Team separate as some Circuits will be held inside.

 Like previous years of camp, our schedule this year will still allow campers to attend three different Circuits on two days of the camp week – a part 1 and part 2 format.